High blood pressure – what you need to know

-Not everyone with these common risk factors will develop high blood pressure, but these conditions are associated with a higher risk of having a diagnosis of hypertension.
+Not everyone with these common risk factors will develop high blood pressure, but these conditions are associated with a higher risk of receiving a diagnosis of hypertension.

 African Americans at higher risk

 If you have African genetic heritage, especially if you live in the US, your risk of having high blood pressure as you age is much higher than other ethnicities.
 The reason why is hotly debated.
-Is it largely a genetic difference, such as in the way salt is handled by the body?8 Or is it more a result of socio-economic factors or racial inequality leading to issues like stress, poor diet, or reduced access to medical care?9 Or could it be a number of linked genetic, societal and environmental causes?
-10
+Is it largely a genetic difference, such as in the way salt is handled by the body?8 Or is it more a result of socio-economic factors leading to issues like stress, poor diet, or reduced access to medical care?9 Or could it be a number of linked genetic, societal and environmental causes?10

-Scientific research does not know why.
-However, the difference is real.
+Scientific research isn’t definitive, but the difference is real.
 A recent study found that 75% of African-American men and women had high blood pressure by age 55, compared to only 50% of Caucasian men and 40% of Caucasian women.11In the US, African Americans are two times more likely to die of a stroke and five times more likely to develop end-stage kidney disease from high blood pressure.12 That means lifestyle changes and the right medications are especially important for African Americans.

 Blood pressure increases with age

 Increasing age is also a risk factor for high blood pressure for everyone.
 As we age, our blood vessels stiffen and become less elastic.
 This can increase the pressure in the arteries.13